 We were still laughing when the suits showed up.
 Miller was there as the big snitch.
 Edgar Bronfman Jr was at least partly on my side.
 Let the inquisition begin.

 “What is going on here, John?
-Chris says you have locked him out of your office and this weekend’s press said our star, John Belushi, was involved with drugs.
+Chris says you have locked him out of your office.
+This weekend’s press said our star, John Belushi, was involved with drugs.
 Why is a college student of questionable morals leading our star around to LA drug houses.”